Norton Rose Fulbright LLP

-Clemens Rübel is a lawyer in our Munich office, focusing on patent infringement and nullity actions.
+Clemens Rübel is an intellectual property lawyer based in Munich.
+He focuses on patent infringement and nullity actions.

-He has advised on more than 100 patent infringement proceedings in the following sectors: electrical engineering and telecommunications; medical devices; pharmaceuticals; mechanical and plant engineering; automotive; sports equipment; and the building sector.
+Clemens has advised on more than 100 patent infringement proceedings across a range of sectors, including: electrical engineering and telecommunications; medical devices; pharmaceuticals; mechanical and plant engineering; automotive; sports equipment; and the building sector.

 Clemens is very familiar with the particular requirements and preferences of the patent courts in Düsseldorf, Mannheim, Munich, Frankfurt and Hamburg.
 He also conducts oppositions at the European Patent Office and the German Patent and Trademark Office.

 Clemens' clients include leading international companies, as well as innovative medium-sized enterprises.

 In addition to patent law, Clemens focuses on the new German Trade Secrets Act 2019, employee invention law, design law, competition law and license rights.
 His forensic experience proves beneficial in out-of-court activities such as freedom-to-operate opinions or when supporting our M&A teams in transactions.